What are the Effects of Drugs and Alcohol on an Unborn Child?

 The U.S. Food and Drug Administration rates both over-the-counter drugs as well as medications your health care provider may prescribe.
 The FDA system ranks drugs as follows:

-For additional information on over-the-counter medications and prescription drugs as they relate to pregnancy, please visit Medications and Pregnancy.
-You may also find the following websites helpful:
+For additional information you may also find the following websites helpful:

 Center for the Evaluation of Risks to Human Reproduction, part of the National Institutes of Health, provides the latest information about potentially hazardous effects of chemicals.

 Centers for Disease Control provides information about use of medications during pregnancy and while breastfeeding.

 National Women's Health Information Center information and referral center for women helps a pregnant woman learn what she can to do to promote a healthy pregnancy.

 Physicians' Desk Reference is written in lay terms and is based on the FDA-approved drug information.
 It gives consumers explanations for the safe and effective use of prescription and non-prescription drugs.

 What are Additional Problems with consuming Alcohol?